danchoi/vmail/README.markdown

 Vmail, first quit the MacVim window running Vmail, and then press CTRL-c in the original terminal window to stop the Vmail process.

-## Vmail file byproducts
+## Alternate VMAIL_HOME working directories

-Vmail generates a few files in the current directory when it is running:
+Vmail generates a directory called ~/.vmail/defaults and uses this as the default `VMAIL_HOME`.
+Vmail places these files in it:

 * `vmail.db` is a sqlite3 database.
 Vmail uses this to cache messages it has seen..